 Aggressive setup and early activity

-Isolated browser profiles for each ad account
+Isolated browser profiles for each ad identity

-- No shared cookies, cache, or local storage
+No shared cookies, cache, or local storage

-- No shared fingerprints or sessions
+No shared fingerprint or session data

 Stable fingerprints instead of random changes

-Built-in residential proxies
+Built-in residential proxies for browser profiles

 Read our guide on how to buy warmed-up facebook accounts!

-Step 1: Create a clean browser profile
+Step 1: Create a clean browser profile in Multilogin

 Start inside Multilogin, not inside Facebook.
-Create a new profile that will belong to one Facebook identity only.

-- One profile per account
+One profile per Facebook identity

-- No reused data, cookies, cache, or extensions
+No reused data, cookies, cache, or extensions

-- No switching between identities inside the same profile
+No switching between identities inside the same profile

-Step 2: Assign a dedicated residential IP
+Step 2: Assign a dedicated residential IP before login

 Attach a residential proxy to that profile before you log in.